 NOTE: The automotive air conditioner is not designed to cool the entire interior of the motor home, but is intended to cool the driver's compartment only.

 REAR AUTO HEATER

 To provide auxiliary heat to the rear of the vehicle, turn the rear heater fan switch to the desired speed.
-This switch is located on the lower left dash panel as shown.
+This switch is located on the dash as shown.